krystallopez/KL-portfolio/Module Projects/TheSpoonful.md

 - Having a client-server architecture, in this case, a front end that communicates directly with a backend that is made up of a server and HTTP requests
 - Using multiple endpoints such as GET, POST, PUT, AND DELETE
-- Using middleware to have access to sending requests and receieving responses via HTTP requests
+- Using middleware to have access to sending requests and receiving responses via HTTP requests
 - Having stateless-client communication
 - Having data represented in the form of JSON
 - Using resource-based data retrieval, For example, '/posys' represents a list of posts, but "/posts/1" represents a specific item.

 ### JF 5.5

-#### Understands and can apply structured techniques to problem solving, can debug code and can understand the structure of programmes to identify and resolve issues
+#### Understands and can apply structured techniques to problem-solving, can debug code, and can understand the structure of programs to identify and resolve issues

 When creating this application, there were a lot of obstacles that I and my team faced, specifically when it came to debugging.
 In order to make sure that I was getting the desired information from each endpoint, my team and I used console logs to verify that the data was in fact being retrieved in the browser.
 My team and I also utilized our weekly team meetings to have debugging sessions to make sure that our application was working the way that we wanted.